Listen to the Podcast

 The goal is the same

-But in either case the goal is the same, whether you’re looking for technical analysis or you’re looking at fundamental analysis, the goal is still the same, you’re taking money and you’re investing it and you’re hoping to get more money at some time at a later date.
+But in either case the goal is the same, whether you’re looking for technical analysis or you’re looking at fundamental analysis, the goal is still the same, you’re taking the money, and you’re investing it, and you’re hoping to get more money at some time at a later date.

-A lot of people can understand why fundamental analysis works, because if you have accompany that’s in good health, if you have a balance sheet that’s in good standings, if you have great active users, good revenue coming in, if they’re spending less than what they’re making and the company is growing, then it’s easy to see why that company, those earnings would grow in the future as well.
+A lot of people can understand why fundamental analysis works, because if you have accompanied that’s in good health, if you have a balance sheet that’s in good standings, if you have great active users, good revenue coming in, if they’re spending less than what they’re making, and the company is growing, then it’s easy to see why that company, those earnings would increase in the future as well.

-With technical analysis, because it’s not something we’re normally used to, as we grow up as a child, into adolescence and then into mid-20s and so forth, we’re not always aware of how technical analysis plays a role.
+With technical analysis, because it’s not something we’re typically used to, as we grow up as a child, into adolescence and then into the mid-20s and so forth, we’re not always aware of how technical analysis plays a role.

 Does technical analysis work?

-It’s something that we as stock traders get put into, and we are aware of this concept and then it’s put into our lap and then we wonder why does it actually work?
-And does it really actually work?
+It’s something that we as stock traders get put into, and we are aware of this concept, and then it’s put into our lap, and then we wonder why does it work?
+And does it actually work?

-From my stand point, it really does work, and the reason for that, the main core of why technical analysis works is because of crowd behavior, crowd psychology and the law of supply and demand.
+From my standpoint, it does work, and the reason for that, the central core of why technical analysis works is because of crowd behavior, crowd psychology and the law of supply and demand.

-If you want to take a look a little bit more about the psychology of how things work and evolve, there ‘a really simple and easy to understand video, it’s called, “First follower” and you can look it up in YouTube, and it’s basically a guy that’s dancing at this park.
+If you want to take a look a little bit more about the psychology of how things work and evolve, there ‘a really simple and easy to understand video, it’s called, “The first follower” and you can look it up on YouTube, and it’s basically a guy that’s dancing at this park.